HJpierzchala/GNX/README.md

 **Large files such as full tutorial bundles (ZIP > 100 MB)** are stored as *Release Assets* under GitHub Releases.

+To take full advantage of the interactive notebooks that make up the GNX-py manual, download the files from *Release Assets*.

 ---

 ## Installation